evrencoskun/TableView/README.md

  To be able show your items on TableView, you must follow the below steps.

 ####  1. Create your TableViewAdapter
- Firstly, you must create your TableViewAdapter class which extends from ```AbstractTableAdapter``` class.
+ Firstly, you must create your custom TableView Adapter  which extends from ```AbstractTableAdapter``` class.
  ```AbstractTableAdapter``` class wants 3 different lists which represent respectively; ColumnHeader, RowHeader and Cell views model.

  For example;